MauroDataMapper/docs/docs/user-guides/feature-switches/feature-switches.md

 ## Introduction

-This user guide will walk you through the management and purpose of _feature switches_.
+This user guide will walk you through the management and purpose of **feature switches**.

 !!!
 Note
     Only administrators can view and control feature switches in the Mauro user interface.

+---

 ## What are feature switches?

-_Feature switches_ in the Mauro user interface allow an administrator to control which particular feature sets are enabled and visible to users of the Mauro instance running.
+**Feature switches** in the Mauro user interface allow an administrator to control which particular feature sets are enabled and visible to users of the Mauro instance running.
 There are several reasons why feature switches may be used:

 1. There are some feature sets in the user interface which are optional or depend on certain plugins or instance configuration to work.
 2. Some Mauro instances may not need particular functionality in daily running.